Hosseinglm/hosseinglm/README.md

-# 🌟 Hossein G. | Data Engineer | Data Scientist
+# 🌟 Hossein G. | Data Analyst | Data Scientist
 **Passionate about crafting scalable solutions and extracting insights from data to drive business value.**

 Welcome to my GitHub profile!
-I specialize in **data engineering**, **machine learning**, and **data science**, with extensive experience in cloud technologies, big data tools, and predictive modeling.
+I specialize in **data analysis**, and **data science**, with extensive experience in cloud technologies, big data tools, and predictive modeling.
 Here, you’ll find my projects, research, and contributions to the world of technology and analytics.

 ---